tilt-dev/tilt.build/docs/rollout/appdev-devex.md

 ## AppDev and DevEx

 In these docs, we draw a distinction between AppDev (Application Development) and DevEx (Developer Experience), especially as it pertains to rolling out Tilt.
 Application Developers (or AppDevs) use Tilt as a dev tool to create software products, oftentimes for business users in a typical company context.
 Developer Experience engineers are one step removed since _their_ users are the AppDevs themselves.
 They are most concerned with the experience of developers, as the namesake implies.
-In particular, they maintain the process and tools to continuously improve the day-to-day experience of AppDevs.
-In other words, support flows from left to right below.
+In particular, they maintain the tools and processes to continuously improve the day-to-day dev workflows of AppDevs.
+Visually, support flows from left to right below.

 DevEx engineers -> AppDevs -> Business users